dfkotz/metahashcheck/README.md

  usage:
    metacheck --mode dir...
  where 'mode' is one of
-   create: create new records from scratch; delete any prior records.
+   create: create new records from scratch; error if prior records exist.
+   expand: add new records for any newly-added files.
    verify: verify files against prior records, and report differences.
    accept: replace prior records with results from a 'verify' pass.
    review: quickly review dir for presence of files newer than records.